interstitialRedirectModalTitle

 We recognize the urgent need for action.
 What we do between now and 2030 will determine whether warming can be slowed enough to avoid the worst of climate change’s impacts.
 We must drastically cut emissions and remove carbon pollution from the atmosphere.
 Fortunately, nature holds many answers.
 By investing in nature to protect and restore key habitats and carefully managing our working landscapes, we can store vast amounts of carbon.

 Climate science drives our conservation priorities.
-In Oregon, the coming years will see more opportunity for TNC to engage with climate policy design and implementation, advance natural climate solutions, improve community health through urban canopy projects, and protect Oregon’s sustainable water future.
+In Oregon, the coming years will see more opportunity for TNC to engage with climate policy design and implementation, advance natural climate solutions, improve community health through urban canopy projects and protect Oregon’s sustainable water future.

 Together, we can limit some of the future warming and the many dangers it poses—but only if we act now.
 This is our moment.
 These are our strategies.

-Addressing Climate Change
+Tackle Climate Change

 Healthy Lands, Oceans, Waters